nsaragosaharris/preschool_memory_study/README.md

 **Data.**

 All data required to reproduce the reported results are included in the 'Data' folder.
-See 'VariableDefinitions.txt' for information about the variables.
+See 'VariableDefinitions.rtf' for information about the variables.

 **Analysis.**